Yet Another Poincare's Polyhedron Theorem

 A cyclic sequence

-where each term is obtained from the previous one by the above rule, is called a {\it cycle of edges.} The number $n$ is the length of the cycle and the isometry $I:=I_{s_n}\cdots I_{s_1}$ is the {\it cycle isometry.} A cycle can be read backwards, i.e., in opposite {\it orientation,} which inverts its isometry.
-If the cycle isometry is the identity and if the cycle is the shortest one with this property, it is said to be {\it geometric\/} (see also Remark~3.1.)
+where each term is obtained from the previous one by the above rule, is called a {\it cycle of edges.} The~number $n$ is the length of the cycle and the isometry $I:=I_{s_n}\cdots I_{s_1}$ will be referred to as the {\it cycle isometry.} A cycle can be read backwards, i.e., in opposite {\it orientation,} which inverts its isometry.
+If the cycle isometry is the identity and if the cycle is the shortest one with this property, then the cycle is said to be {\it geometric\/} (see also Remark 3.4.)
 Clearly, every cycle is a multiple of a shortest, combinatorial one.
-Notice that, in a geometric cycle, an edge may occur several times, which does not happen in a combinatorial one.
+Note that, in a geometric cycle, an edge may occur several times (this does not happen in a combinatorial cycle).